CodedEmmy/Solidity-And-BnbChain-Development-Bootcamp-Final-Project/README.md

 There are two smart contracts used by this DApp.
 These are;

 - `Ownable.sol`: Defines the implementation for the owner only modifier.
-- `GenXLocker.sol`: Contaisn all the major functions required by the DApp.
+- `GenXLocker.sol`: Contains all the major functions required by the DApp.

 ## Testing